digicademy/hydra-scraper/README.md

 `pip install -r requirements.txt` to install the dependencies.
 To use the script, use the commands listed under "Examples" below.

-To run the container instead, clone this repo and open a terminal in the resulting folder.
+To run the container instead, which brings along all required Python tooling, clone this repo and open a terminal in the resulting folder.
 In the command examples below, replace `python go.py` with `podman compose run hydra-scraper`.

 ## Usage